pi-apps/pi-platform-docs/README.md

 This SDK is **not** for a server-side NodeJS app.

-## Repository Overview
+## Description

 This repository contains documentation for the Pi App Platform.
+Here are some key points about the repository:

-It provides guides and references for integrating various features into Pi Apps, including authentication, payments, ads, and more.
+* The repository provides documentation for integrating ads into Pi Apps, including interstitial and rewarded ads.
+Refer to `ads.md` for more details.
+* It includes a guide on handling user authentication using the Pi SDK and API endpoint.
+See `authentication.md` for more information.
+* The Pi Developer Portal is explained in `developer_portal.md`, which guides developers on registering and configuring their apps to connect to the Pi Blockchain.
+* Advanced payment features, such as App-To-User (A2U) payments, are covered in `payments_advanced.md`.
+* The basic payment flow, including User-To-App (U2A) payments, is detailed in `payments.md`.
+* The Platform API documentation, including authentication and payment-related endpoints, is available in `platform_API.md`.
+* The repository also includes a README file, `README.md`, which provides an overview of the Pi SDK and its usage.
+* Detailed reference for the client SDK, including initialization, authentication, payments, and ads, can be found in `SDK_reference.md`.

 ## Table of Contents